SBRitter/hbz-deliver-module/hbz-deliver-module/README.md

 ## Build and run the deliver prototype

-Make sure, you're still in the project root directory of the deliver module mvn package java -jar target/hbz-deliver-module-fat.jar
+* Make sure, you're still in the project root directory of the deliver module
+* Build the project: `mvn package`
+* Run it: `java -jar target/hbz-deliver-module-fat.jar`

 ### Loan item
 * Open browser an go to `http://localhost:8080/deliver/loan`